stefand-0/solpl/README.md

 # What advantages does Sol have over other languages?

-- Native async, with no external libraries
+- Native async, with no external libraries, and threading with RaySync

 - Native networking, also with no external libraries